 Although there are many variations of Lymphoma, they are broadly classified into Hodgkin’s disease and non-Hodgkin’s Lymphoma.
 The two main distinctions between them are how the cancer cells develop (and spread) and the type of treatment required.

-Each year more than 60,000 Americans are diagnosed with lymphomas.
-Nearly eight times as many lymphoma patients fall into the Non-Hodgkins category than Hodgkin’s disease.
+Each year about 60,000 Americans are diagnosed with lymphomas.
+Nearly eight times as many lymphoma patients fall into the Non-Hodgkin’s category than Hodgkin’s disease.

 So what tips the scale for a lymphoma patient in choosing UNMC for their care?

 Time – Both patients and doctors appreciate the amount of quality time they’re able to spend during each visit.
 Our patients are being cared for, not processed.

 Education – New and innovative therapies are being discovered constantly.
 It’s important to keep patients informed of procedures as they come available.
 Education gives our patients control over a condition that they may have once felt helpless against.